Ghana Empire: Second apogee

 Whether the Almoravids conquered Ghana or not, the country certainly did convert to Islam around 1076.
 This conversion and its accompanying rejection of the earlier, more accommodating Islam may have pushed the Wangara diaspora throughout the region.
-In 1083, Ghana requested the help of the Almoravids to attacked and conquer Tadmekka, Silla, an unidentified town named NSLA, and may have reached Gao, helping to spread Sunni orthodoxy there as well.
+In 1083, Ghana requested the help of the Almoravids to attack and conquer Tadmekka, Silla, an unidentified town named NSLA, and may have reached Gao, helping to spread Sunni orthodoxy there as well.
 Zafun is implied to have also fallen under Ghana's authority around this time too, although without Almoravid help.

 Yaqut al-Hamawi, writing in 1220, recounting an event that occurred sometime during the first half of the 12th century, records an interaction between the Almoravids and the king of Zafun, a province within the Ghana Empire or possibly a reference to the king of Ghana himself:

-"The king of Zafun is stronger than the latter and more versed in the art of kingship.
+The king of Zafun is stronger than the latter and more versed in the art of kingship.
 The veiled people acknowledge his superiority over them, obey him and resort to him in all important matters of government.
 One year this king, on his way to the Pilgrimage, came to the Maghrib to pay a visit to the Commander of the Muslims, the Veiled King of the Maghrib, of the tribe of the Lamtuna.
 The Commander of the Muslims met him on foot, whereas the [King of] Zafun did not dismount for him.
 A certain person who saw him in Marrakeh on the day he came there said that he was tall, of deep black complexion and veiled.
 The whites of his eyes were bloodshot as if they were two glowing coals, and the palms of his hands were yellow as if tinted with saffron.
 He was wearing a cut (maqtu) garment enveloped in a white cloak.
-He entered the palace of the Commander of the Muslims mounted, while the latter walked in front of him."
+He entered the palace of the Commander of the Muslims mounted, while the latter walked in front of him.